Enhance your practice with herbal extracts

 Theory and safety of using these medicinal herbs and extracts.

-2 x samples of herbal infused oils made on the day to bring home.
+1 x herbal infused oil and 1 jar of ointment made on the day to bring home.

 All made with certified organic ingredients.